Foxhead-Studio/Foxhead-Studio/README.md

 ## 🚀 About Me

 As a researcher in the field of computer vision, I have worked on various topics including object detection and image generation.
-Currently, my research is focused on 3D reconstruction, particularly Neural Radiance Fields (NeRF).
+Currently, my research is focused on 3D reconstruction, particularly Structure-from-Motion (SfM) and Neural Radiance Fields (NeRF).

 ---